 Arriving at Night

 If you can arrange it, avoid arriving in any new destination at night.
 Orientating yourself after dark and finding your way around an unfamiliar city is not recommended.
-Look for transport options that arrive during daylight hours, and if that is not possible, arrange with your accommodation provider to meet you on arrival or use registered transport options at your arrival point.
+Look for transport options that come during daylight hours, and if that is not possible, arrange with your accommodation provider to meet you on arrival or use registered transport options at your arrival point.

 Keep Valuables Hidden